This page provides information about Global Illumination (GI) methods including ones supported by V-Ray.

 photon mapping and final gathering in mental ray.

 GI Methods Supported by V-Ray

 V-Ray supports a number of different methods for solving the GI equation - exact, approximate, shooting, and gathering.
 Some methods are more suitable for some specific types of scenes.

 V-Ray supports two exact methods for calculating the rendering equation: brute force GI and progressive path tracing.
 The difference between the two is that brute force GI works with traditional image construction algorithms (bucket rendering) and is adaptive, whereas path tracing refines the whole image at once and does not perform any adaptation.

-The photon map is the only shooting method in V-Ray.
+The photon map (Deprecated) was the only shooting method in V-Ray.
 Caustics can also be computed with photon mapping, in combination with a gathering method.

 All other methods in V-Ray (, , ) are gathering methods.

 V-Ray can use different GI engines for primary and secondary bounces, which allows you to combine exact and approximate, shooting and gathering algorithms, depending on what is your goal.